 Dr White graduated cum laude with Clinical Honours from the Canadian Memorial Chiropractic College.
 He has a special interest in soft tissue therapy and sports injuries.
 He is full body certified in Active Release Technique (ART) and practices Graston Instrument Assisted soft tissue mobilization.
 He is a consultant to Arcola Physiotherapy doing secondary assessments for SGI and WCB.
 He resides in Regina with his wife and three children.
 His favourite pastimes are playing golf, travelling and spending time at the cottage with his family.

 Dr Ryan Debusschere was born in Stoughton, Saskatchewan.
-He graduated cum laude from the University of Saskatchewan in 1999 with a Bachelors of Science in Anatomy.
+He graduated cum laude from the University of Saskatchewan in 1999 with a Bachelor of Science in Anatomy.
 He then graduated on the Dean's list from the Canadian Memorial Chiropractic College (CMCC) in Toronto in 2003.
 While at CMCC, Dr Debusschere studied acupuncture at McMaster University in Hamilton.
 He has also completed the Acupuncture Foundation of Canada acupuncture certification and is CAFCI certified.
 He then completed his Active Release Technique certification and Graston Technique certification and is current in both of these certifications furthering his special interest in soft tissue and athletic injuries.
 He has also completed the FAKTR-PM soft tissue therapy course.
 Most recently, he completed the Selective Functional Movement Assessment seminar with Dr Greg Rose from the Golf Channel and the Titleist Performance Institute.
 Most recently Dr Ryan has completed the "New Trends in the Prevention of Running Injuries" seminar through the Running Clinic Group.
-Dr Ryan is now pursuing his fellowship in Sports Science as he has entered the Sport Science Residency Program through CMCC.
+Dr Ryan is now pursuing his fellowship in Sports Science as he has entered the Sports Science Residency Program through CMCC.
 Dr Debusschere and his wife reside in Regina with their three children.
 They can often be found at the White Butte cross country ski trails, coaching soccer or running in the park.